alayoalex/data-science-ml-portfolio/notes/study-notes.md

 7. Publish results
 8. Automatize.
 Make that machines do everything

-#

 ## Notes from [Article: Practical advice for analysis of large, complex data sets](https://www.unofficialgoogledatascience.com/2016/10/practical-advice-for-analysis-of-large.html)

-#### Data Science daily work
+### Data Science daily work

 1. Make sense of confusing results
 2. Measure new phenomena from logged behavior
 3. Validate analysis done by others
 4. Interpretate metrics of user behavior

-#### Data Analysts must be:
+#### Data Analysts must be

 - Carefull
 - Methodical

-#### The advice is organized into three general areas:
+#### The advice is organized into three general areas

-* `Technical`: Ideas and techniques for how to manipulate and examine your data.
+- `Technical`: Ideas and techniques for how to manipulate and examine your data.
-* `Process`: Recommendations on how you approach your data, what questions to ask, and what things to check.
+- `Process`: Recommendations on how you approach your data, what questions to ask, and what things to check.
-* `Social`: How to work with others and communicate about your data and insights.
+- `Social`: How to work with others and communicate about your data and insights.

 #### `Technical`